jheyman/blog/pages/GoogleCalendarAudioNotifier/index.md

 ### Setting up the Google (calendar) API

 Google provides an API to very easily access your calendar data, and a Python client is available for this API.
-It does require however a slightly complex authentication process, which is the part that required the most effort to get right, especially since instructions out there on the internet usually do not specific which API version they are based on.
+It does require however a slightly complex authentication process, which is the part that required the most effort to get right, especially since instructions out there on the internet usually do not specify which API version they are based on.
 Since Google calendar v2 API was deprecated in November 2014, the instructions below apply to v3 API<br><br>

 The authentication process will require you to have two things available: